 New Jersey Energy Assistance Programs

 The Low Income Home Energy Assistance Program, LIHEAP, is a federally funded program that helps families and individuals with their energy bills.
-New Jersey's program is administered by the Department of Community Affairs.
-Under the New Jersey plan assistance is provided for heating assistance, emergency crisis assistance, and medically necessary cooling assistance.
-Applications are available October 1, 2012 to April 30, 2013 through a network of local application agencies.
+New Jersey's program is administered by the Department of Community Affairs/Division of Housing and Community Resources.
+It provides for heating assistance, emergency crisis assistance and medically necessary cooling assistance.
+The application period is open from October 1, 2020 to June 30, 2021.

 The state of New Jersey's LIHEAP income guidelines are based on 200% of the Federal Poverty Level (FPL).
-The gross monthly income limit for the Universal Service Fund (USF) is set at 175% FPL.
+The gross monthly income limit for the Universal Service Fund (USF) is set at 185% FPL.
 Households not eligible for either of these programs may be eligible for temporary assistance from the PAGE (Payment Assistance for Gas and Electric) administered by the Affordable Housing Alliance on behalf of the Board of Public Utilities.
 Help is also available from New Jersey SHARES the statewide nonprofit via a network of more than 250 agencies at more than 300 sites.
 Weatherization services, promoting energy conservation, are available from Comfort Partners or the Weatherization Assistance Program.

 Other energy programs include: